 The Action Plan

-The Action Plan for Australian Birds 2000 was written by Stephen T. Garnett and Gabriel M. Crowley, and produced by Environment Australia and Birds Australia with additional support from Queensland Parks and Wildlife Service.
+The Action Plan for Australian Birds 2000 was written by Stephen T. Garnett and Gabriel M. Crowley, and produced by Environment Australia and Birds Australia (now BirdLife Australia) with additional support from Queensland Parks and Wildlife Service.
 This Ozcranes page reproduces page 198, the Sarus Crane (Australian) Taxon Summary.
 More of the Action Plan can be read via Australian Department of Environment publications.

 Sarus Crane (Australian)